muwerk/Research-mupplets/README.md

 **mupplets** use muwerks MQTT-style messaging to pass information between each other on the same device.
 If connected to an MQTT-server via munet, all functionallity is externally available through an MQTT server such as Mosquitto.

-See [mupplet led and switch example](https://github.com/muwerk/Examples/tree/master/led) for a complete example that illustrates how a switch mupplet (interfacing to a physical button) and a led mupplet (infacing to a physical led) communicate using muwerk.
+See [mupplet led and switch example](https://github.com/muwerk/Examples/tree/master/led-ha) for a complete example that illustrates how a switch mupplet (interfacing to a physical button) and a led mupplet (infacing to a physical led) communicate using muwerk.
 Both switch and led are also accessible via external MQTT without extra code.
+Additionally, both switch and led auto-register with [Home Assistant](https://www.home-assistant.io) [optional, if available], so they can be controlled using Home Assistant, Siri or Alexa.

 ## Dependencies